Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-v5kTUX3Bba8.md

 # [July 12th, 2022 Livestream](../2022-07-12.md)
 ## Q&A: Are there going to be any other cross-game Easter Eggs in Satisfactory?
 https://www.youtube.com/watch?v=v5kTUX3Bba8
+This question was possibly duplicated with a more recent answer: December 6th, 2022 Livestream Q&A: Are there any plans for cooperations with other games? [https://youtube.com/embed/fVCw51TOHeA?autoplay=1&start=7206&end=7243](https://youtube.com/embed/fVCw51TOHeA?autoplay=1&start=7206&end=7243)

 ### Topics
 * [Easter Eggs](../topics/easter-eggs.md)